digitalicagroup/slack-hook-framework/README.md

   * chown -R :www-data logs/
   * chmod -R g+w logs/
 * "I followed the steps and nothing happens, nothing in web server error log and nothing in the app log".
- * If you see nothing in the logs (and have the debug level setted), may be the app is dying in the process of validating the slack token. slack-hook-framework validates that the request matches with the configured token or the app dies at the very beginning.
+ * If you see nothing in the logs (and have the debug level setted), may be the app is dying in the process of validating the slack token. slack-hook-framework validates that the request matches with the configured slack token or the app dies at the very beginning.
 * "There is no error in the web server error log, I see some output in the app log (with the debug log level), but i get nothing in my channel/group".
  * Check in the app log for the strings "[DEBUG] Util: group found!" or "[DEBUG] Util: channel found!" .
-If you can't see those strings, check if your slack authentication token for your team is from an user that have access to the private group you are writing from.
+If you can't see those strings, check if the slack authentication token for your team is from an user that have access to the private group you are writing from.
 * I just developed a new command but I am getting a class not found error on CommandFactory.
- * Every time you add a new command (hence a new class), you must update the composer autoloader. just type:
+ * Every time you add a new command (hence a new class), you must update the composer autoloader; just type:
- * php composer.phar update
+ * `php composer.phar update`
 * If you have any bug or error to report, feel free to contact me:  luis at digitalicagroup.com

 ## About Digitalica